FullSizeRender.jpg

 Queensland University of Technology

 Amanda leads the Transforming Media Industries research program in the Digital Media Research Centre at Queensland University of Technology.
-She is the author, coauthor, or editor of twelve books that explore television and media industries including Netflix and Streaming Video: The Business of Subscriber-funded Video on Demand, Media Disrupted: Surviving Cannibals, Pirates and Streaming Wars, We Now Disrupt This Broadcast: How Cable Transformed Television and the Internet Revolutionized It All, The Television Will Be Revolutionized and Portals: A Treatise on Internet-Distributed Television.
+She is the author, coauthor, or editor of fourteen books that explore television and media industries including Netflix and Streaming Video: The Business of Subscriber-funded Video on Demand, Media Disrupted: Surviving Cannibals, Pirates and Streaming Wars, We Now Disrupt This Broadcast: How Cable Transformed Television and the Internet Revolutionized It All, The Television Will Be Revolutionized and Portals: A Treatise on Internet-Distributed Television.

 She has been named a Fellow of the International Communication Association and Queensland Academy of Arts and Sciences.